Analysis | Trump aims to inject more extreme election conspiracy theorists into GOP

 The upshot is that election trutherism very much lives on in today’s GOP.
-And a look at Trump’s early 2022 endorsements shows just how intent he is upon making sure it defines the party even more moving forward.
+A look at Trump’s early 2022 endorsements shows just how intent he is upon making sure it defines the party even more moving forward.

 CNN’s Daniel Dale last week wrote a must-read piece on how Trump’s endorsements are clearly aimed at installing loyalists as secretaries of state in key states.
-This could give them power over the kind of future election disputes that didn’t go Trump’s way in 2020.
+This could give them power over the kind of future election disputes that did not go Trump’s way in 2020.

 But while Trump has clearly focused on these generally lower-profile races in an altogether conspicuous manner, those are hardly the only races in which he has lined up behind those pushing his extreme and false claims.
 In fact, it appears to be the overarching philosophy of his endorsement strategy.